turingschool-examples/pizza-express/README.md

 ## Unit Testing Our Server

-Alright, we have a server and we can test it by hand.
+Alright, we have a server and we can test it by visiting the page manually.
 But, testing by hand gets old pretty fast.
 It would be nice if we could have some kind of automated testing, right?
 Yea, I agree.
 We are going to need to make some modifications to your existing little application, though.

-As it stands, whenever `server.js` is run, it fires up the application.
-Generally speaking, this is what we want if we're just running the server.
+As it stands, whenever `server.js` is run, it fires up the web server.
+Generally speaking, this is what we want if we're just running `node server.js`.
 But it's not necessarily what we want if we're trying to grab it from our tests to poke at it.

 In that scenario, we _do not_ want it to just start up all on it's own.

-So, what we need to do is to add some introspection and see if our application is being run directly or being required from another file.
+What we need to do is to add some introspection and see if our application is being run directly or being required from another file.
 We can do this by modifying our server slightly.

 ```js
 if (!module.parent) {